 Baba Nyonya Heritage Museum

-To take a better look at the history of Malacca, a must-visit attraction is the Baba Nyonya Heritage Museum – a collection of beautifully restored traditional houses.
+To take a better look at the history of Melaka, a must-visit attraction is the Baba Nyonya Heritage Museum – a collection of beautifully restored traditional houses.
 The townhouses built in 1896 were made to look like the typical 19th-century Baba Nyonya residence and are great examples of the Chinese-Palladian style.
 Inside, you’ll see hand-painted tiles that beautify the interior and teakwood swing door, with an added internal door for security.

 Cheng Hoon Teng Temple